 I currently provide individual and group psychotherapy.
-I also provide training and workshops for churches and organizations on topics such as trauma informed care, human trafficking, parenting, and various mental health issues.
+I am trained to utilize EMDR, when appropriate, for clients who have experienced various types of trauma.
+I also provide training and workshops for churches and organizations on topics such as trauma-informed care, human trafficking, parenting, and various mental health issues.

 I approach psychotherapy from a holistic perspective, as I believe that mental, emotional, physical, spiritual, and relational health is intimately intertwined.
 My theoretical focus typically combines a psychodynamic (insight-oriented) and interpersonal (relational) approach.
 However, I recognize that each person is unique with differing needs and goals.
 Therefore, I will tailor my approach to meet the needs of each individual client.